14thibea/megamix/doc/getting_started.rst

     :align: center
     :height: 200px
     :alt: a GMM fit on a set of points
     A graphical example of a gaussian mixture model

 How do the algorithms work ?
 ----------------------------

-The algorithms alternate between two steps, the E step (Expectation) and the M step (Maximisation).
+After the initialisation, the algorithms alternate between two steps, the E step (Expectation) and the M step (Maximisation).
 During the E step, the algorithm will compute the probability for each point to belong to each cluster.
 It will produce an array of 'responsibilities'.
+At the ith row and the jth column corresponds the probability of the ith point to belong to the jth cluster.

 .. note::

     This is not the case with K-means where we are not working with probabilities but with labels.
 A point belongs completely to a cluster or doesn't belong to it (this is called hard assignement).

+Then during the M step, the algorithm will re-estimate the parameters of the model in order to maximize a convergence criterion.
+Finally the algorithm will stop if the difference between the value of the convergence criterion of the current and the previous is less than a threshold fixed by the user.

+This is summarized in the following pseudo-code:

+    initialize(points)
+    while(cc-cc_previous > tol):
+        cc_previous = cc
+        responsabilities = E_step(points,parameters)
+        parameters = M_step(responsabilities,points)
+        cc = convergence_criterion(points,responsabilities,parameters)

 Basic usage
 ===========